RickJanssen500/S3-portfolio/learningoutcomesGP.md

 we considered whether purchasing a license for these libraries would be necessary.

 **Do you foresee ethical conflicts caused by your software?
 What kind of?**
 I do not expect any ethical conflicts in our project.
-Beacause our project displays temparature and humidity levels.
+Because our project displays temperature and humidity levels.
 By just giving a temperature I don't think we will cause any ethical conflicts.

 **Can you do something to avoid or minimize these conflicts?**